10 Ultimate Truths Girls Should Know by Kari Kampakis

 Some of my confusion stemmed from these scenarios and were answered by the realization that the author is Catholic.
 Although Catholic schools have high standards, the students come from a variety of families and one can not trust the faith of the children to be true or strong.
 The same with Christian schools, of course.
 Anywhere were children are together for hours on end can lead to sinful discussions and desires.

 Another portion of the book which disturbed me was the author's view of dating.
 She openly expresses the following: "The boys you date now won't be your spouse.
 They're meant to lead you to your spouse, just as you'll help lead them to theirs."
 This simply bothered me since I wouldn't want my daughter playing the dating game!
 The author also upholds the joys of young romance.
 Although she strongly stands for sexual purity, she isn't very strong on the emotional side.
+Nevertheless, I was impressed by her chapters about romance.
+In short, this book has much good as well as some less good portions.

 One of the less good facts about this book is that Kari put in her own opinion about when a girl should marry.
 I thought this wasn't her place, since marriage is a good thing and such advice up to the mother to give.
 I quote: ''I started dating my husband when I was 23, which is relatively young.
 Within a month we knew we'd get married, but we waited 3 years because he lived in a different city and I loved my job.
 To this day, I take great pride in those 4 years I supported myself and earned career recognition.
 I 'm glad I was able to marry a man not by necessity--because I needed financial support---but by choice. ''